sqlkata/docs/advanced.md

 SELECT "Id", "Title", "Date"::date FROM "Posts"
 ```

-In Mysql, the statements are totally ignored
+In this example, Mysql isn't affected

 ```sql
 SELECT `Id`, `Title` FROM `Posts`